 I don’t dare call out to Ernesto, because I don’t want to get him killed.
 Besides, if I scream I’ll give away my location.

 I’ve locked Benjie in here with me.
 Neither one of us can leave.

 And I’m thinking, he must be extra pissed off at me.
 I did just crank him with my bat.

 Stay tuned!
 Part IV (the conclusion) will be coming soon!

-Please subscribe to the blog and like my Facebook fan page to see more stories in the future.
+Please subscribe to the blog to see more stories in the future.
 Thank you for reading!